What is shadowing and why do I need it?

 - What you did: Write a short synopsis of what you did during that day.

-- What you learned: Often admissions committees care more about what you learned from your experience that what you specifically did.
+- Your observations: Remember, often admissions committees care more about what you learned from your experience that what you specifically did.
 How did this shadowing experience impact you?
+What did you like or dislike?
 How might it make you a better health care provider in the future?

 - Contact information: List contact information for the office/physician that you shadowed.
 If your contact information is the physician's personal contact information, you might also want to get the contact information for their office/administrative staff, as that physician will most likely have many students shadowing him or her, and might not remember you specifically, so make sure that you have additional contact information.